-Emily started Emily Scott AND when she personally experienced the need for professionals to help with her emotional side of money during a life transition.
-Her earlier professional career includes years on Wall Street, the retail industry, and marketing consulting.
-Since 1997, she has focused her time and energy on philanthropy and non-profit boards.
+In her personal life, Emily has been actively engaged in her philanthropy as a board member and grantor.
 Emily was a founding board director of the Park City Community Foundation and served as Vice Chair and Grants Chair.
 She has been on many non-profit boards including the Simmons College Board of Trustees (where she held numerous Chair/Executive Committee positions), V-Day, SF AIDS Foundation, KQED, and Fostering Media Connections.
 Emily was a principal in the California College Pathways Collaborative.
-She chaired her family’s foundation for 15 years.
-Currently, Emily serves on the advisory committees of Target Zero, and Cynthia’s Sisters.
-Her 25 years of personal experience in philanthropy and managing a family office, Emily fully appreciates the nuances and pressures that having a high net worth can bring.
+Ms. Scott currently serves on the Advisory Board of World Trust.

 Emily presented at TEDx Sonoma on philanthropy ("Evolution of a Passionaholic") and authored Tails of Devotion, A Look at the Bond between People and Their Pets.
 Ms. Scott has advised on and taught grant making, development, and board governance.

 She is a member of AiP (Advisors in Philanthropy), NCPGC (Nor Cal Planned Giving Council), PPI (Purposeful Planning Institute), and is training to be a certified Financial Transitionist.
 Emily holds an MBA from Cornell University, a BA in management from Simmons College, and is an alumna of The Philanthropy Workshop.